 Many people are hesitant to vacuum cowhide rugs because they believe it will ruin the rug.
 However, this is not true.

-Vacuuming this type of rug will help keep it tidy and inhibit any stain or dirt from setting up on it.
-You don’t need to follow any hard and fast rule to vacuum this rug.
+Vacuuming this type of rug will help keep it tidy and inhibit any stain or dirt from settling on it.
+You don’t need to follow any hard and fast rules to vacuum this rug.

-In fact, vacuuming regularly may even prevent damage due to dust pile up.
+In fact, vacuuming regularly may even prevent damage due to the dust piling up.

 Tips:

-• Using hose attachment to vacuum the rug is recommended.
-But, if you feel the suction is too high, you can switch to a dust buster instead.
+- Using a hose attachment to vacuum the rug is recommended.
+But if you feel the suction is too high, you can switch to a Dustbuster instead.

 Brushing is a simpler and effective way to clean your cowhide rug.